-There are a couple of different ways you can go about putting together a South Africa photo safari: one way is to plan it out for months and map out your every trek and travel during the “perfect” month for optimal temperatures and the other way is to have the opportunity thrust upon you with a week’s notice.
+There are a couple of different ways you can go about putting together a Kruger Park photo safari: one way is to plan it out for months and map out your every trek and travel during the “perfect” month for optimal temperatures and the other way is to have the opportunity thrust upon you with a week’s notice.
 Guess which route I took?

 This is hardly a situation of life giving me lemons, that I turned into lemonade, but the challenges of this trip didn’t stop there.
 Travel to South Africa, from Los Angeles, is a 22 hour trek.
 I had an 11 hour flight to London (with a scheduled layover of 6 hours that turned into 8 plus an overnight) and then another 11 hours to South Africa.
 My unplanned overnight in London was due to a “little” engine fire occurring during our takeoff – oopsie!
 Of course the following evenings flight had another engine issue, but we finally were able to take off.
 Total travel time to South Africa and back?
 4 days.
 Total time spent on the ground?
 3 days.
 But every second was worth the journey.

 We were spending our time at Kruger Park, one of the largest game reserves in Africa at 7,523 square miles.
 It’s also home to the Big 5 (that would be the Big 5 game animals – the lion, African elephant, Cape buffalo, leopard and rhinoceros) and we got to see all of them.
 Kruger Park has also been designated, by UNESCO, as an International Man and Biosphere Reserve.
 There is no legal hunting that goes on in Kruger Park.